Suggested links

 Why are benzodiazepines so addictive?

 Drugs of this class are known for their fast-acting sedative effects and feelings of euphoria.
-Combined with its easy accessibility, benzodiazepines are particularly at-risk for abuse and drug addiction.
+Combined with this drug’s easy accessibility, benzodiazepine users are particularly at risk for abuse and drug addiction.

 Is mixing benzodiazepines with alcohol dangerous?